Meter Replacement Project

 The PUD's Meter Replacement Project is Underway!

-The PUD’s current meters are no longer manufactured or supported, and it is necessary that we change out all of our electric meters.
 When your meter is replaced, it will be the same digital style meter you currently have, only from a different manufacturer.
 The meter will use a similar technology consistent with what is used today.
 Your usage information is sent over the powerlines using a powerline communication system, not radio frequency (RF).

 Please utilize the below list of topics to find out more.